scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

   - Parent-child or vice-versa
   - Peering-child or vice-versa

 Link types above are defined in {{I-D.dekater-scion-controlplane}} section "Paths and Links".
-This check prevents valley-use of peering-links or hair-pin segments.
+This check prevents valley use of peering links or hair-pin segments.
 3. Check if the current Hop Field is expired or originated in the future, i.e. the current Info Field MUST NOT have a timestamp in the future, as defined in [](#inffield).
 If either is true, the router MUST drop the packet.

 The next steps depend on the direction of travel and whether this segment includes a peering Hop Field.
 Both features are indicated by the settings of the Construction Direction flag `C` and the Peering flag `P` in the current Info Field, so the settings of both flags MUST be checked.
 The following combinations are possible: